EDGAR Company Filings & XBRL Fundamentals Extractor

 financial-concept-fetched | $0.005 | Per XBRL concept × company returned |

-Data is sourced from the U.S. Securities and Exchange Commission's public data APIs (data.sec.gov, www.sec.gov).
-The SEC explicitly grants free programmatic access for this purpose (see SEC EDGAR API documentation).
+data.sec.gov; this actor stays at ~8 req/s (120 ms minimum gap,maxConcurrencydefaults to 2, max 5) — no proxy (proxyConfig) needed for normal workloads. - Data is sourced exclusively from the SEC's public data APIs, which the SEC explicitly permits for programmatic access (see SEC EDGAR API documentation).
 This actor is not affiliated with, endorsed by, or sponsored by the SEC.

 Integrations

-- Apify API: call via REST, schedule, or chain as a webhook target.
+- Apify API: call via REST, schedule runs, or chain as a webhook target.

-- Make / n8n: use the Apify module with the actor ID and JSON input above.
+- Make / n8n: use the Apify module with the actor ID and the JSON input above.

-- MCP: expose as an MCP tool via Apify's built-in MCP server for LLM agents.
+- MCP: expose the actor as an MCP tool via Apify's built-in MCP server for LLM agents.

 - Webhooks: trigger on

-SUCCEEDEDto pipe new filing data to Slack, Notion, or a database.
+SUCCEEDEDto pipe new filing data into Slack, Notion, or a database.

-- XBRL facts are only available for filers that submitted interactive data (iXBRL/XBRL) — generally all large accelerated filers from ~2009 onwards.
+- XBRL facts exist only for filers that submitted interactive data (iXBRL/XBRL) — essentially all large accelerated filers from ~2009 onwards.

-- Historical filings pre-1996 may have limited metadata.
+- Historical filings before 1996 may have limited metadata.